Content-based Propagation of User Markings for Interactive Segmentation of Patterned Images: Introduction

 Our method fits into the framework of semi-supervised learning, combining two ingredients: a model for image content created in an unsupervised manner from the image features, and a modest input from the user.
 When a user marks a structure in the image as belonging to a class, our method propagates the marks to similar structures in the rest of the image.
 The output is a layered image which at every pixel position contains the probabilities of belonging to each of the defined classes.
 We call this output \emph{pixelwise probabilities} of belonging to segmentation classes.
 From pixelwise probabilities, the segmentation is readily obtained by selecting the most probable class for each pixel.
 The method is highly flexible and captures the features which are of interest to the user; an example with various image features is shown in Fig.~\ref{fig:bag}.
 Our approach allows easy segmentation of complex structures, that would otherwise require the development of algorithms targeted at specific problems.

 An important property of our model is real-time feedback, allowing the user to place new markings strategically, depending on the current result.
 For this to work without delay, the segmentation must be updated very fast.
-Our method relies on an efficient update of the parameters used for pixel classification, and equally efficient update of the classification results.
+Our method relies on an efficient update of the parameters used for pixel classification, and an equally efficient update of the classification results.
 With results shown promptly, the user can continue adding marks until the desired outcome is learned by the algorithm.
 Having learned the desired outcome, the classification model can be applied to other images of the same type in an unsupervised manner, that is, without additional user input.
-Such pipeline has many applications, for example, in microscopy or when segmenting slices from a volumetric image.

-Our prototype implementation, including a graphical user interface, is in Matlab, and we made the code available through MathWorks File Exchange (search for InSegt) - \emph{to come}.
+Our prototype implementation, including a graphical user interface, is in Matlab and C++.
+The code is available at \href{https://github.com/vedranaa/InSegt}{https://github.com/vedranaa/InSegt}.